 About three months ago, WhatsApp officially launched WhatsApp Web service to let users access WhatsApp from computers as well.
-Users just need to install WhatsApp Web extension on their web browsers (available on Chrome, Firefox and Opera) and a bit of setup is required to begin using WhatsApp on computers.
+Users need to install WhatsApp Web extension on their web browsers (available on Chrome, Firefox, and Opera) and a bit of setup is required to begin using WhatsApp on computers.

 Unofficial WhatsApp desktop client for Windows and Mac

 WhatsApp Desktop is an unofficial WhatsApp desktop client for Windows and Mac operating systems.
-Since WhatsApp Desktop client is not dependent on your web browser, it will launch with Windows or Mac on start which means you can view or send WhatsApp messages as soon as you login to your PC or Mac.
+Since the WhatsApp Desktop client is not dependent on your web browser, it will launch with Windows or Mac on start which means you can view or send WhatsApp messages as soon as you log in to your PC or Mac.

 Besides that, WhatsApp Desktop client offers native notifications and alerts you even when the WhatsApp Desktop client is minimized.

-Like the official WhatsApp, you can send and receive message, photos and also send voice messages as well.
+Like the official WhatsApp, you can send and receive messages, photos and also send voice messages as well.
 Yes, it supports location sharing as well.

 Download and install WhatsApp desktop client on Windows